Battle of Thoppigala: Battle

-Fierce fighting erupted between the LTTE and the SLA at the final forward defence line (FDL) of LTTE, at their Beirut complex in Narakamulla, Thoppigala area between 22–24 June 2007.
-The FDL was fortified with 6 bunker lines and 3 minor camps.
-The LTTE did not vacate their positions due to SLA's heavy barrage of artillery and tank gun fire.
-Finally, around 50 SLA commando's infiltrated the LTTE bunkers and killed 30 of them.
+Fierce fighting erupted between the LTTE and the SLA at the final forward defence line (FDL) of LTTE, at their Beirut complex in Narakamulla, Thoppigala area between 22 and 24 June 2007.
+The FDL was fortified with six bunker lines and three minor camps.
+The LTTE did not vacate their positions due to the SLA's heavy barrage of artillery and tank gun fire.
+Finally, around 50 SLA commandos infiltrated the LTTE bunkers and killed 30 of them.
 Three LTTE cadres committed suicide.
-This series of events turned the tide of the battle of Thoppogala against the LTTE.
+This series of events turned the tide of the battle of Thoppigala against the LTTE.

-The fierce battle North of Narakamulla, in the Thoppigala area on 6 July 2007 morning, killed 6 Sri Lankan army personnel including an officer called Colonel Samantha Ranathunga, and injured 7, due to heavy mortar fire by the LTTE.
+The fierce battle north of Narakamulla, in the Thoppigala area on the morning of 6 July 2007, killed six Sri Lankan Army personnel including Colonel Samantha Ranathunga, and injured seven others, due to heavy mortar fire by the LTTE.
 The Sri Lankan military retaliated with artillery and aerial bombardment to control the situation.

-After 13 years, the Sri Lankan military captured the final stronghold of LTTE in the East, Thoppigala (Baron's Cap), on the morning of 11 July 2007, nearly after a year of military action.
-According to the country's military history, the Indian Peace Keeping Force (IPKF), with around 20,000 soldiers attacked this area in the year 1988 but failed to capture the area (at that time LTTE was led by Colonel Karuna).
+After 13 years, the Sri Lankan military captured Thoppigala (Baron's Cap), the final stronghold of the LTTE in the east, on the morning of 11 July 2007, after nearly a year of military action.
+According to the country's military history, the Indian Peace Keeping Force (IPKF), with around 20,000 soldiers, attacked this area in the year 1988 but failed to capture the area (at that time the LTTE was led by Colonel Karuna).
 In 1994 the SLA withdrew their military bases from this area.

 Aftermath

 The entire Eastern Province was captured by the Sri Lankan military following the capture of Thoppigala.
-The military launched a campaign with focusing on the aim of capturing the Northern Province after the Eastern Province was captured.
+The military launched a campaign focusing on the aim of capturing the Northern Province after the Eastern Province was captured.

-Demining operations were carried out with the aid of foreign governments and Non-governmental organizations, and are currently in their final phases.
+Demining operations were carried out with the aid of foreign governments and non-governmental organizations, and are currently in their final phases.